-360 degree feedback collects comprehensive data on employee performance from a variety of stakeholders in an organization.
-When the set-up and follow-up is conducted properly, this data offers valuable insight into employee performance .
+360-degree feedback is a powerful tool that gathers comprehensive data on employee performance from various stakeholders within an organization.
+When the setup and follow-up of this process are executed effectively, the collected data provides valuable insights into employee performance.

 In this segment we will discuss some of the highly effective 360-degree feedback best practices we've accumulated over our more than 20 years experience.